wangtao0101/vscode-js-import/README.md

 //whether to autofix import when you select completion item, you can set it false to avoid mistaken import,
 //then we will only provide code completion and you can use shutcut or autofix to import identifier "js-import.codeCompletionAction": false

+//max-line length like eslint rule max-line, the -1 will disable the rule "js-import.maxLen": 100
 ```

 # TODO